CONTACT NUMBER : (313) 306-1401

 ADVOCATE

-My goal is to work assist parents in navigating special education processes, including IEPs and 504 Plans, ensure their child receive appropriate educational support and accommodations, , and advocate for students' rights and needs.
+My goal is to assist parents in navigating special education processes, including IEPs and 504 Plans, ensure their child receive appropriate educational support and accommodations, , and advocate for students' rights and needs.

 My Advocacy Story